rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :width: 175pt
    :align: center

-   Epistemic fusion of optimal *Kemeny* rankings
+   Epistemic disjunctive fusion of optimal *Kemeny* rankings

 It is interesting to notice in :numref:`tutorialKemeny` and :numref:`optimalKemeny`, that both *Kemeny* rankings only differ in their respective positioning of alternative *a8*; either before or after alternatives *a9*, *a4* and *a1*.